QualiTorque/qualitorque.github.io/docs/governance/policies.md

 Torque role: Account admin

+## Why use poslicies?
+Using policies for the consumption of environments, offers a multitude of benefits that empower organizations to optimize their cloud usage.
+Firstly, policies allow for effective cost control by setting limits on resource consumption, ensuring that cloud spending remains within budgetary constraints.
+Moreover, these policies enable the efficient management of resources by capping the number of concurrent resources per user, preventing resource sprawl and ensuring fair allocation.
+Additionally, policies can restrict the duration of environments uptime, enhancing security and minimizing the risk of unused resources running indefinitely.
+In sum, the implementation of policies for environment consumption not only fosters financial prudence but also enhances resource governance and security, making it an invaluable asset in the realm of cloud management.

 Torque policies are triggered as part of the environment deployment pipeline for specific environment lifecycle events (launch, extend environment for example) or during the deployment of environments (e.g. when evaluating a Terraform module included in the environment).
 Torque policies are powered by OPA (Open Policy Agent).
 For a step-by-step tutorial, see [Video: Torque policies (end-to-end)](#video-torque-policies-end-to-end-tutorial).

 ## Example Use Cases